Karimka0/FindEulerPath/README.md

 # The Eulerian cycle/path search algorithm

-This project contains a C++ implementation of checking existence and finding Eulerian paths or cycle in both directed and undirected graphs. as part of the Discrete Analysis course.
+This project contains a C++ implementation of checking existence and finding Eulerian path or cycle in both directed and undirected graphs. as part of the Discrete Analysis course.
 The program is created as part of the "Discrete analysis" course by A.M.
 Raigorodskiy at Moscow Institute of Physics and Technology.

 ## Overview